luminus-framework/luminus/resources/md/responses.md

 ### Response encoding

-By default, [muuntaja](https://github.com/metosin/muuntaja) middleware library is used to infer the response type when a route returns a map containing the`:body` key:
+By default, the [muuntaja](https://github.com/metosin/muuntaja) middleware library is used to infer the response type when a route returns a map containing the `:body` key:

 ```clojure
 (GET "/json" [] {:body {:foo "bar"}})